shvrekhan/Life-skills/LifeSkills.md

 # Types of NoSQL databases
 NoSQL databases (aka "not only SQL") are non tabular, and store data differently than relational tables.
 NoSQL databases come in a variety of types based on their data model.
+- Key/Value store -
+-
-- # Key/Value store -These DBs usually pair each key with a complex data structure which is called a document.
+  These DBs usually pair each key with a complex data structure which is called a document.
 Documents can contain key-array pairs or key-value pairs or even nested documents
 - wide